zpincus/IOTool/README.md

 computer host to the microcontroller.
 The contents of this byte are discarded and not echoed back to the host.
 When `ct` commands are run, a single byte with the value specified (from 0 to 255) will be transmitted to the host.

+**Branch on Serial Data from Host:** `cg`(character goto).
+If the `cg` command is issued, execution halts until a single byte is sent from the computer host to the microcontroller.
+The contents of this byte are used to jump to the program step specified by the value of the byte (interpreted as an unsigned 8-bit integer, not an ASCII digit).
+The byte will not be echoed back to the host.
+The standard break character (`!`, decimal 33) will cancel the command and quit the program, rather than jumping to index 33.
+If jumping to the command at index 33 is required, a no-op could be inserted at 33 and the the host could send 34 instead.

 **Repeat Commands:** `lo index count` (loop back), and `go index` (goto), where 0 ≤ _index_ < 2^8 and 0 ≤ _count_ < 2^16.
 These commands provide